HeRCLab/de2gui/README.md

-**Note for CSCE611 students:** you are most welcome to look around in this repository, and to open issues or submit pull requests. **However, you should not use the issue tracker on this wiki to ask questions relating to the course or the course projects**.
+**Note for CSCE611 students:** you are most welcome to look around in this repository, and to open issues or submit pull requests. **However, you should not use the issue tracker on this repository to ask questions relating to the course or the course projects**.

 ![](./screenshot.png)